LiamCoffey1/CoLang/README.md

 - Expressions only support E => (id | value) + (id | value).. needs to be able to parse expressions on either side aswell... so E => E | E BinOp E | Id | Value
 - Condition statements should use expressions that evaluate to booleans (only supports (id | value) == (id | value))... need comparison operators
 - Parsing for else statements
+- Verification of Syntax Tree
+- Optimization of Syntax Tree

 ### FUTURE:
 - Variable Scope based on block